- How could my child benefit from AAC?

-AAC can be beneficial for children who find communication difficult because they have little or no clear speech.
-If a child has problems in understanding or using spoken language they might benefit from some form of AAC.
+If your child finds communication difficult because they have little or no clear speech, or struggle to understand spoken language they might benefit from some form of AAC.
 This could be the use of signs or symbols, or a communication aid.
-AAC covers a wide range of strategies and systems which can benefit people with many different conditions that affect their ability to communicate using spoken language either temporarily or in the long term.
-This can be as a result of a congenital problem, such as cerebral palsy, or an acquired condition, for example a head injury.
+AAC covers a wide range of strategies and systems to support people who have a condition that affects their ability to communicate using spoken language either temporarily or in the long term.
+This could be the result of a congenital problem, such as cerebral palsy, or an acquired condition, for example a head injury.

 - How can I find out what might help my child?

-Your child’s speech and language therapist (SLT) should be able to advise you about whether your child would benefit from AAC, or to refer you to a local specialist therapist or regional specialist centre for a detailed assessment.
+Your local speech and language therapist (SLT) should be able to advise you whether your child would benefit from AAC.
+They can refer you onwards to a local specialist therapist or regional specialist centre for a detailed assessment.

-Communication Matters runs regular roadshows around the UK at which you can see communication aids and meet with suppliers.
-They also produce a series of ‘Focus on…‘ leaflets that offer an introduction to various aspects of AAC.
+We run regular Information Days around the UK at which you can get hands-on with communication aids and meet the suppliers.
+We have also published a series of “Focus on…” leaflets that offer an introduction to various aspects of AAC.

 - What types of AAC are there?

-Low tech systems, such as picture, symbol, word or alphabet boards and books do not need power to work.
-They can also include the use of everyday objects and objects of reference which are sometimes used to give people with complex learning needs clues about what is about to happen.
+Aided systems may be either low-tech or hi-tech.
+Low-tech systems, such as picture, symbol, word or alphabet boards and books do not need power to work.
+They can also include the use of everyday objects and objects of reference – these are sometimes used to give people with complex learning needs clues about what is about to happen.

-High tech systems require a power supply to work.
-They can range from devices which can play a single recorded message to much more complex systems requiring the user to select a sequence of pictures, symbols or letters to produce spoken output.
+Hi-tech systems require a power supply to work.
+Simpler devices, for example, can play a single recorded message.
+Most gadgets or software speak and/or produce text.
+These may be a mobile device, tablet or a laptop.
+There are also very complex systems where the user selects a sequence of pictures, symbols or letters and this generates spoken output.

 Most people who use AAC use a combination of aided and unaided systems.

-- How do I know it is the right AAC system for them?
+- How do I know what is the right AAC system for my child?

 - How do I get funding for my child’s communication aid?

-Many communication aid suppliers offer useful funding information on their websites.
+Many communication aid suppliers have useful funding information on their websites.